CSharpM7/Ultimate14/_portfolio/40_sonic.md

 # Overview

 How does one balance the fastest thing alive while trying to keep his moveset interesting?
 The aim of this overhaul is to tone down his damage (his tilts are already a good example of this), remove some of his long-lasting hitboxes and disjoints, and reduce how mobile he while airborne.
 In exchange, Sonic gets more moves that can lead into combos and a stylish move that can be used both on and off stage for combos.
+He's still very much a top 10 character, but he might not be powerful enough to be considered the same tier as a character that can make stage collision wherever he wants...

 # Changes